 Caribbean Countries: Antigua and Barbuda, Bahamas, Barbados, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago.

-The agreement would have unified a trade area serving around 972 billion people who generate $25.4 trillion in gross domestic product as of 2014.
-That would have made it the largest multi-lateral free trade agreement in the world.
+The agreement would have unified a trade area serving around 972 million people who generate $25.4 trillion in gross domestic product as of 2014.
 Like NAFTA, it would have given the Americas a comparative advantage when competing in global trade with the European Union, and with the many trade agreements established by China in the Pacific Region.

 This large market would have given these companies in these countries the ability to develop economies of scale, so necessary to lower operational costs.
 Without that, it's very difficult for businesses in small countries to compete globally in anything other than a niche business.
 That, in turn, makes it difficult for countries to escape a traditional economic base.

 Farmers that don't leave their lands are forced to more profitable, but illegal, crops like coca, poppies, and marijuana in response to the high prices, or outright pressure, from drug cartels.
 The resultant violence creates massive emigration, both legally and illegally, to the United States.

 But the FTAA also suffered from a host of other problems.
 Countries had to treat corporations as legal entities like people.
 Some said that meant, for example, companies could sue governments for profits lost due to sovereign laws protecting workers, consumers, or the environment.